Trauma Focused CBT: Cognitive Behavioral Therapy for Trauma Recovery

 A TF-CBT therapist may have specialized training in child development and the mental health of children and adolescents impacted by trauma.
 To provide TF-CBT, therapists may obtain their master’s degree before taking certified courses designed for TF-CBT.
 A typical course may require two days of live training followed by additional virtual training, which occurs once, twice, or every few months.
 Before providing services, a mental health provider usually must also pass an examination.

-Not every individual who has experienced trauma may be a good candidate for TF-CBT.
-For instance, children exhibiting behavioral problems prior to the trauma may not benefit from TF-CBT.
-A licensed mental health provider can work with you to determine a different treatment approach for these individuals such as group or in-patient therapy.
+Not every individual who has experienced trauma will be a good candidate for TF-CBT.
+For instance, children exhibiting behavioral problems prior to trauma may not benefit from TF-CBT.
+A licensed mental health provider can work with you to determine a different treatment approach for these individuals.

 Youth experiencing suicidal ideation* or addiction may not be good candidates for TF-CBT because the treatment may cause their symptoms to temporarily worsen.
 Above all else, mental health providers generally want to defend individuals from harm, so to avoid putting individuals in a dangerous position, another therapy, such as dialectical behavior therapy, may be more appropriate.